jiangxiaozhou/NEMU/README.md

 ## NEMU

-NEMU(NJU Emulator) is a simple but complete full-system x86 emulator designed for teaching.
-It is the main part of this programming assignment.
+NEMU(NJU Emulator) is a simple but complete full-system x86 emulator。Inspired by ICS experiment in NJU.Thanks yzh and jyy.
 Small x86 programs can run under NEMU.
 The main features of NEMU include
 * a small monitor with a simple debugger
  * single step
  * register/memory examination